top of page

 Promoting Safe, Efficient Transportation

 It's no surprise that a city that was settled in 1626 has significant growing pains with modern vehicles and traffic patterns.
 I've driven, walked, and cycled Ward 1 from Palmer Cove to the Willows (so many times!), and my personal experiences combined with the work I've done with the Transportation Commission have given me an understanding of the challenges faced by residents using all forms of transportation, as well as an understanding of the tools we can use to solve these challenges.
 Moving people around Ward 1 as efficiently, safely, and easily as possible is a major motivator of my desire to run for ward councillor.
-Whether it's fixing potholes or the timing of a traffic signal, making sure our sidewalks are cleared after snowstorms, or building better connectivity between our cycling routes, I want to help you get from Point A to Point B as easily and safely as possible.
+Whether it's fixing potholes or the timing of a traffic signal, making sure our sidewalks are cleared after snowstorms, increasing access to shared and public transportation, or building better connectivity between our cycling routes, I want to help you get from Point A to Point B as easily and safely as possible.

 Mitigating the Effects of Climate Change